Neelam-jat/King-County-House-Sales-Analysis-Dashboard/README.md

     - Inspect the raw Excel data (`HouseData.xlsx`) to understand available features (price, bedrooms, bathrooms, sqft, year built, etc.).

 2. **Data Preparation**
-    - **SQL**: Filter, clean, and select relevant records for July 2014, remove nulls, and aggregate key columns.
+    - **SQL**: Clean, filter, and select relevant records across all available years, remove nulls, and aggregate key columns.
-    - **Python**: Handle missing values, engineer new features (e.g., price per sqft), and remove outliers.

     Example SQL script:
     ```sql
+    -- Select and clean data across all years, remove nulls
     SELECT id, date, price, bedrooms, bathrooms, sqft_living, sqft_lot, floors, waterfront,
            view, condition, grade, yr_built, zipcode, lat, long
     FROM house_sales
-    WHERE date >= '2014-07-01' AND date < '2014-08-01'
-      AND price IS NOT NULL
+    WHERE price IS NOT NULL
       AND bedrooms IS NOT NULL
       AND bathrooms IS NOT NULL
       AND sqft_living IS NOT NULL
       AND zipcode IS NOT NULL;
     ```

+    - **Python**: Handle missing values, engineer new features (e.g., price per sqft), and remove outliers.

     Example Python script:
     ```python